 Here’s How I Cut My Family Grocery Budget By Thousands of Dollars

-We left the city for our homestead three years ago.
+We left the city for our homestead in 2021 with a newborn baby.
 With that move came a high mortgage and the costs of renovating a 150-year-old farmhouse.
-Around us, inflation was booming, and we had just had our first baby.
-While we lived frugally in our apartment while never sacrificing good, wholesome food, I knew I would have to make more grocery budget cuts and look for more creative ways to save money on food costs.
+Around us, inflation was soaring, and so was the cost of groceries and everything else.
+We had lived frugally in our city apartment while never sacrificing good, wholesome food, but I knew I would have to make more grocery budget cuts and look for creative ways to save money on food costs.

 And so I did just that.
 In fact, I save my family thousands each year on the cost of food.